FuSiioNz/dotfiles/README.md

 fc-cache -rv
 ```
 ### 5. Final Tweaks
 Make sure that your user has sufficient access to Video, Audio, Storage and MPD groups.
-You can check these by writing ```bash groups``` in your terminal.
+You can check these by writing ```groups``` in your terminal.
 If any or for some reason all of those groups are missing then you can just simply add them to the user:
 ```bash
 sudo usermod -aG video,audio,storage,mpd <username>